reasn/autonomous-startups/README.md

 # Elegant swarm: autonomous startups

 ---
-The current AI revolution changes the rules of software.
-Here's why I'm convinced that soon, AI agents will run SaaS startups end2end—faster and at a fraction of the cost (*I'm currently building and assembling the team to make this happen*).
+Here's why I'm convinced that soon, AI agents will run SaaS startups end2end—faster and at a fraction of the cost.
+I'm currently assembling the team to make this happen.
+If you have strategic and operational GTM experience, write [me@alexthiel.de](mailto:me@alexthiel.de).

----

 # I. Context